Care & Maintenance

 Rinse out and wash the inside (particularly the cockpit) and the outside of your kayak after every use.
 This will prevent sand, food waste, beach scum and general debris/dirt from destroying (fouling) your kayak.
 Usually just a freshwater rinse works well.
 This is very important after paddling in salt water, especially if your boat is outfitted with a rudder system.
 Be sure to thoroughly rinse the rudder, rudder cables, and footbraces with fresh water to remove salt residue.
 Sanding or use of an abrasive rubbing compound is not recommended.
 To keep your kayak shining and minimize the long-term degradation caused by UV exposure, use an ultraviolet protectant.

-When storing your kayak protect it from sunlight.
-This will significantly lengthen its useful life.
-If it is stored outside, it can be covered with a tarp or simply stored in a shady place.
+When storing your kayak protect it from sunlight, freezing cold and temperature over 50°C. This will significantly lengthen its useful life.
+If it is stored outside, keep it up-side-down, cover it with a hanged tarp or simply store in a shady place.
+This keeps the kayak dry and in the long termis best for your kayak by slowing down water ingress into the laminate.
+If you store for a longer period of time, take off the hatch covers.
+Note that condensation, trapping moisture between the tarp (or transport bag) and the kayak’s gelcoat, may lead to osmosis of the gelcoat so airflow important.
 When storing your kayak on a rack or cradles, support it under or near the bulkheads.
+The best solution to storing your kayak is to keep it inside a garage or shed.
+This generally reduces moisture in and around the kayak, and shades it from UV light.
 Contact you dealer for information if you need to perform other maintenance.

 Transportation on a car